tinyheero/BICG-2016/copy_number/content/lab.md

 export GC_DIR=/home/ubuntu/CourseData/CG_data/Module5/install/b37
 ```

-## Part 1 - Affymetrix SNP 6.0 Analysis

-### Fetch Array Data
+## Analysis Of CNAs using Arrays

-For calling copy number variants from Affymetrix SNP 6.0 data, we will be using breast cancer cell-line (HC1143) with a tumour-normal pair.
+For this particular example, we will using the Affymetrix SNP 6.0 microarrays data to predict CNAs.
+Specifically, we will be using a breast cancer cell-line (HC1143) with a tumour-normal pair.
 The array data for HCC1143 has already been downloaded for you.
 Create a directory and copy the array data to your workspace.

 ```
 mkdir -p data/cel